wp-plugins/cookie-cat/readme.txt

 Also have a look at the links on the [cookie-cat](http://www.cookie-cat.co.uk) website.

 == Screenshots ==
-1. sample output viewed on "oik options > Shortcode help"
+1. cookie-cat options section
+2. XML feed section: showing the XML files being used
+3. Cookie catalog - the "current" output from the [cookie] shortcode
-2. selected cookies (__utmz) and selected plugins (cookie-control)
+4. Example showing selected cookies and plugins
+5. cookie-cat.co.uk Mapping page - the source of the data

 == Upgrade Notice ==
+= 1.1 =
+Now loads the XML directly from cookie-cat.co.uk

-= 1.0 = Requires oik version 1.13 or higher
+= 1.0 =
+Requires oik version 1.13 or higher

 == Changelog ==
+= 1.1 =
+* Added: admin interface to load a new customised XML file from cookie-cat.co.uk
+* Added: will now produce links to prompt installation, upgrade or activation of oik
+* Added: temp=N|Y parameter for the [cookies] shortcode to advanced users to play with the "Extras" field
+* Added: option field to set browser=Y by default
+* Added: Extras field for adding special codes for plugins which aren't really active.
+Defaults to ",wordpress,PHP"
+* Changed: cc_mapping.xml file updated to reflect latest mapping in cookie-cat.co.uk
+* Changed: readme.txt file contains basic instructions for updating the XML mapping file.
+New screenshots.
+* Changed: Minor changes to tracing

 = 1.0 =
 * initial version.
 Works with oik version 1.13